 Wrapping Up

-It is not just these startups that have entered the EV battery and e-waste recycling space, prominent big boys of the Indian corporate world have also started.
-Tata Chemicals which has a tie-up with Tata Motors has launched its lithium-ion battery recycling operations in Mumbai, even Mahindra is also exploring recycling options.
+Tata Chemicals, which has a tie-up with Tata Motors, has launched its lithium-ion battery recycling operations in Mumbai; Mahindra is also exploring recycling options.

-Recycling electronic waste does not mean that company can recycle EV batteries, the chemicals in a battery require different expertise.
-Therefore if e-waste recyclers in India have to do well in the recycling of EV batteries, they have to ramp up their skills, investments, operations, logistics, and infrastructure.
+Therefore, if e-waste recyclers in India are to succeed in recycling EV batteries, they must ramp up their skills, investments, operations, logistics, and infrastructure.

 E Waste is very big problem in EV